BlockstreamResearch/cross-input-aggregation/README.md

 However, since this is not a normal keypath spend and explicitly unaggregatable, such a spend will stick out from other transactions.
 It is an open question if this actually affects protocols built on adaptor signatures.
 In other words, can such protocols can be instantiated with a Tapscript spending path for the adaptor signature but without having to use actually use that path - at least in the cooperative case?

-## Repeated Half Aggregation

-Regular half aggregation allows non-interactively aggregating a set of signatures into a single, half-aggregate, signature.
-We also want to be able to half aggregate a set of already half-aggregated signatures.
-This should be relatively straightforward to do.
-One thing to keep in mind is that a signature that was half aggregated in such a way needs to store _how_ it was aggregated.
-This is because the aggregation of s-values can not be reversed.
-Hence, the verification algorithm needs to recompute the randomizers that were used in each internal half aggregation by hashing the same set of nonce, public key and message tuples.